Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the better stock?
-We will compare the two companies based on the strength of their dividends, valuation, analyst recommendations, profitability, risk, earnings and institutional ownership.
+We will compare the two companies based on the strength of their dividends, institutional ownership, analyst recommendations, profitability, valuation, earnings and risk.

-This table compares Resideo Technologies and Latch’s revenue, earnings per share (EPS) and valuation.
+This table compares Resideo Technologies and Latch’s revenue, earnings per share and valuation.

 |Gross Revenue